 Stress analysis of lines connected to API tanks is very critical.
 I am sure most of you have done stress analysis of lines connected to equipment nozzles.
 However, when it comes to tank nozzle, there are some differences, due to which the approach followed for equipment nozzle cannot be followed.

-In the Stress analysis of lines connected to normal Equipment nozzle (Vessel, Column, Heat Exchanger etc.), generally there are only 2 things which we have to account during Caesar modelling.
+In the Stress analysis of lines connected to normal Equipment nozzle (Vessel, Column, Heat Exchanger, etc.), generally, there are only 2 things that we have to account for during Caesar modeling.

 - Nozzle’s thermal movements, and

 - Nozzle flexibility

 But in addition to those two things, there are two additional points that we have to account for in the Caesar modeling during the analysis of tank connected piping system.
 These are,